kenkehoe/AtmosphericPythonCourse/workflow/python_workflow.md

   '/Users/Galahad/miniconda3/envs/dqo-base/lib/python3.11/site-packages']
 </pre>

 We can add paths to files by appending them to PATH, but that's a little strange since we are adding a path to Python files in the system environment variable that is shared by all other programs.
 It would be better if we could add paths to Python stuff with just a Python thing.
-Well we can with PYTHONPATH environment variable.
+Well we can with the PYTHONPATH environment variable.
 Here I will use Bash shell to create the PYTHONPATH environment variable and set it to two paths.

 <pre>
 export PYTHONPATH="/path/to/a/python/directory:/second/python/directory"